-Unlike other gods, the full stop makes no distinction between answered and unanswered prayers; it will always come through in the end.
+Unlike other gods, the full stop makes no distinction between answered and unanswered prayers; it always come through in the end.

 The full stop has no use of your faith; it lives in the certain knowledge of always having the last word.
-The closest to faith you might experience with a full stop is the thought that the sentence you are reading will, in all likelihood, end with one.
+The closest to faith you might come with a full stop is the thought that the sentence you are reading will, in all likelihood, end with one.

 The full stop will not ask for a tithe, nor will it ask you to supplicate yourself, confess, or bear the name sinner, and it will never ask you to bow down before it.
-In short, it does not want you to give over your authority.
-Its authority is unto itself.
+In short, it does not want you to give over your authority; its authority is unto itself.

-Unlike Christianity and the world’s other major religious death cults, the full stop is unequivocal about life as death.
-Where others balk at it and then collapse into the compromise of redemption and salvation, the full stop stands firm.
+Unlike Christianity and the world’s other major death cults, the full stop is unequivocal about life as death.
+Where others balk at it and then collapse into the compromise of salvation, the full stop stands firm.
 It is no mystery cult, nor is it mystical or esoteric; its secrets are open to all who will receive them.

 At last I have found a deity I can celebrate, one worthy of the name God!
-The full stop requires no worship, no reverence.
-What joy!
+The full stop requires no worship, no reverence; what joy!
 A God that has no need for the pretence of existence.
 A God beyond good and evil.

 The full stop offers no afterlife, if a sentence is good enough it will live on in the mind of the reader.